 - Justin Campbell and Suzanne Goss join the firm as Of Counsel.
 Ken Fair joins the firm as a Partner.

-- For the third year in a row, Firm named a “Tier 1 Best Law Firm” in the categories of Personal Injury Defense and Appellate Practice.
+- For the third year in a row, Firm named a “Tier 1 Best Law Firm” in the categories of Personal Injury Defense and Appellate Practice by Best Law Firms® (published by BL Rankings, LLC).

-- Firm wins a dozen appeals in the first eight months of the year, including a 5th Circuit decision upholding a $40 million arbitration award for our clients.
+- Firm wins a dozen appeals in the first eight months of the year.

 - Tasha Taylor and Raffi Melkonian are recognized by Law & Politics on its annual list of Texas Rising Stars®.

-- Howard Close, Russ Hollenbeck, Randy Owens, and Tod Phillips are recognized by Law & Politics on its annual List of Texas Super Lawyers®, and Tom Wright is included as one of the Top 100 attorneys in Texas.
+- Howard Close, Russ Hollenbeck, Randy Owens, and Tod Phillips are recognized as Texas Super Lawyers® – and Tom Wright is included as one of the Top 100 attorneys in Texas – on Law & Politics’ annual list, published by Thomson Reuters.

 - Lisa Wright joins the firm as an associate.